Streamlined Energy & Carbon Reporting for the financial year ending 31st December 2024

 - Scope three items indirectly associated with the delivery or growth of the Group’s business (travel, home working, etc.).
 The Group believes these items are directly related to its business activities and therefore should be included within our carbon footprint assessment even if that is beyond the current SECR requirement; and

-In previous years the Board have agreed to the offsetting of emissions (excluding customer aircraft fuel consumption) through a variety of offshore reduction schemes.
-In 2023, a review will take place of that policy by the Leadership team to more suitable ways to alleviate the Group’s GHG emissions while developing our ambitions in Project Element Six specifically to aid and partner with low carbon technologies (fuels, engines, unmanned systems) that may substitute current technologies to achieve a low carbon future.
+In previous years the Board have agreed to the offsetting of emissions (excluding client aircraft fuel consumption) through a variety of offshore reduction schemes.
+In 2024, a review took place of that policy to determine suitable ways to alleviate the Group’s GHG emissions while developing our ambitions in Project Element Six specifically to aid and partner with low carbon technologies (fuels, engines, unmanned systems) that may substitute current technologies to achieve a low carbon future.
+The review concluded:

 - Shall not include tree-planting in the UK as its sole means of carbon reduction;